Mifaxav/T480-OpenCore-Hackintosh/README.md

 - [x] Web camera

-- [x] Wifi - Intel Wireless-AC 8265 `Use HeliPort app for Wi-Fi control`
+- [x] Wifi - Intel Wireless-AC 8265 `Now works natively with macos big sur and kext upgraded to 2.1.0 for better stabillity`

 - [x] DRM `Widevine, validated on Firefox 82.
 WhateverGreen's DRM is broken on Big Sur`